withastro/astro/.changeset/many-weeks-sort.md

 The `<ViewTransitions />` router can now handle form submissions, allowing the same animated transitions and stateful UI retention on form posts that are already available on `<a>` links.
 With this addition, your Astro project can have animations in all of these scenarios:

 - Clicking links between pages.
-- Making stateful changes in forms (i.e. updating site preferences).
+- Making stateful changes in forms (e.g. updating site preferences).
 - Manually triggering navigation via the `navigate()` API.

 This feature is opt-in for semver reasons and can be enabled by adding the `handleForms` prop to the `<ViewTransitions /> component: